U.S. embassies attacked in Yemen, Egypt after Libya envoy killed

 Stevens, 52, had spent a career operating in perilous places, mostly in the Arab world, and became the first American ambassador killed in an attack since Adolph Dubs, the U.S. envoy to Afghanistan, died in a 1979 kidnapping attempt.

-Tuesday's incident, on what was the 11th anniversary of al Qaeda's attacks on the United States on September 11, 2001, has created a worrying foreign policy crisis for Obama ahead of his re-election bid.
+Tuesday's incident, on what was the 11th anniversary of al Qaeda's attacks on the United States on September 11, 2001, has created an unwanted foreign policy crisis for Obama ahead of his bid for reelection in November.

 Speaking at a campaign rally in Colorado on Thursday, Obama said he had ordered his administration to do whatever was necessary to protect Americans abroad and that aides had been in contact with other governments "to let them know they've got a responsibility to protect our citizens."

-The U.S. military has dispatched two destroyers toward the Libyan coast, in what an official said was a move to give the administration flexibility for any future action.
-The USS Laboon, was already in position and the other destroyer, the USS McFaul, was at least a day away, a U.S. official said.
+The U.S. military dispatched two destroyers toward the Libyan coast, in what an official said was a move to give the administration flexibility for any future action.
+The first ship, the USS Laboon, was already in position and the other destroyer, the USS McFaul, was at least a day away, a U.S. official said, speaking on condition of anonymity.

+"We don't know if they are affiliated with a particular group or not, there are a lot of suspicions but the we have to go through with the investigation and find out who these people are and if they belong to a particular group, then we have to deal with that group."

-The U.S. military also sent a Marine Corps anti-terrorist team to boost security in Libya.
+The U.S. military also dispatched a Marine Corps anti-terrorist team to boost security in Libya, whose leader Muammar Gaddafi was ousted in a U.S.-backed uprising last year.

-Republican Mitt Romney, Obama's challenger, criticized the president's response to the crisis earlier this week, saying it was disgraceful to be seen to be apologizing for American values of free speech.
+Republican Mitt Romney, Obama's challenger, criticised the government's response to the crisis earlier this week, saying it was disgraceful to be seen to be apologising for American values of free speech.

 Obama's campaign accused Romney of trying to score political points at a time of national tragedy and the challenger also provoked some criticism from within his own party.

-At the same time, Clinton noted U.S. religious tolerance and commitment to freedom of speech and said there was no justification for violence.
+At the same time, Clinton noted the history of religious tolerance in the United States and its commitment to freedom of speech and said there was no justification for people to respond with violence.

 "I know it is hard for some people to understand why the United States cannot or does not just prevent these kinds of reprehensible videos from ever seeing the light of day," she said.
 "I would note that in today's world, with today's technologies, that is virtually impossible.

-"But even if it were possible, our country does have a long tradition of free expression which is enshrined in our constitution and our law.
-And we do not stop individual citizens from expressing their views no matter how distasteful they may be."
+"But even if it were possible our country does have a long tradition of free expression which is enshrined in our constitution and our law.
+And we do not stop individual citizens from expressing their views no matter how distasteful they may be," she added.

 AL QAEDA LINK SEEN

-Among the assailants in Benghazi, Libyans identified units of a heavily armed local Islamist group, Ansar al-Sharia, which sympathizes with al Qaeda and derides Libya's U.S.-backed bid for democracy.
+Among the assailants in Benghazi, Libyans identified units of a heavily armed local Islamist group, Ansar al-Sharia, which sympathises with al Qaeda and derides Libya's U.S.-backed bid for democracy.

 U.S. officials said there were suggestions members of al Qaeda's North Africa-based affiliate may have been involved.

-Libya's new prime minister, Mustafa Abu Shagour, confirmed arrests had been made and more could be expected.
+Libya's new Prime Minister Mustafa Abu Shagour confirmed arrests had been made in the investigation into the attack and more could be expected.

-"We don't know if they are affiliated with a particular group or not, there are a lot of suspicions, but ... we have to go through with the investigation and find out who these people are and if they belong to a particular group, then we have to deal with that group," he said.
+"We don't know if they are affiliated with a particular group or not, there are a lot of suspicions but ... we have to go through with the investigation and find out who these people are and if they belong to a particular group, then we have to deal with that group."

-A spokesman for Ansar al-Sharia denied involvement in the attack and blamed the violence on firing on the protesters by consulate staff.
+A spokesman for Ansar al-Sharia denied it had played a role in the attack on the U.S. consulate and blamed the violence on firing on the protesters by consulate staff.

 "It was a peaceful protest, and the firing on the protesters inflamed the situation and gave it a different course," Hani Mansouri told a news conference in Benghazi.